-Teledentistry is another approach to target those geographically disadvantaged by linking rural and remote communities with health providers using electronic health records, telecommunications technology, digital imaging, and the Internet 34.
-Teledentistry can increase accessibility of specialists, as well as decreasing the time and costs associated 35.
-A systematic review of the research evidence for the benefits of teledentistry found that it can be cost-saving when compared to a conventional consultation 36.
-Teledentistry can be a cost-effective solution to target rural populations who typically do not have oral health services within reach.
+Teledentistry is another approach to target those geographically disadvantaged by linking rural and remote communities with health providers using electronic health records, telecommunications technology, digital imaging, and the Internet.34 Teledentistry can increase accessibility of specialists, as well as decreasing the time and costs associated.35 A systematic review of the research evidence for the benefits of teledentistry found that it can be cost-saving when compared to a conventional consultation.36 Teledentistry can be a cost-effective solution to target rural populations who typically do not have oral health services within reach.

-Dental camps allow for increased outreach among underserved populations, by setting up alternative sites, such as classrooms, with basic portable equipment 37.
-These camps can equally be used as an opportunity to promote healthy behaviours.
-A case-study of two long-term refugee camps in western Tanzania found that the programme was sustainable and was able to meet the oral needs of the camp population as well as a small segment of the native population 38.
-Various treatments were successfully completed with dental extractions being the most common 38.
+Dental camps allow for increased outreach among underserved populations, by setting up alternative sites, such as classrooms, with basic portable equipment.37 These camps can equally be used as an opportunity to promote healthy behaviours.
+A case-study of two long-term refugee camps in western Tanzania found that the programme was sustainable and was able to meet the oral needs of the camp population as well as a small segment of the native population.38 Various treatments were successfully completed with dental extractions being the most common.38

 Education initiatives can improve access to oral health care for rural and remote populations.
-This approach includes training and education of dental and allied health students, training and education of rural/remote community members, and programs on oral healthcare services in rural/remote areas 39.
-University-based initiatives which include a defined period of rural placement training for dental students, such as 1 to 10 weeks, have been successful in the past 39.
-Curriculum should include a focus on oral health issues which may be specific to rural and remote areas 39.
-Furthermore, rural residents should be supported and encouraged to pursue dentistry and outreach programs should be promoted 39.
+This approach includes training and education of dental and allied health students, training and education of rural/remote community members, and programmes on oral healthcare services in rural/remote areas.39 University-based initiatives which include a defined period of rural placement training for dental students, such as 1 to 10 weeks, have been successful in the past.39 Curriculum should include a focus on oral health issues which may be specific to rural and remote areas.39 Furthermore, rural residents should be supported and encouraged to pursue dentistry and outreach programmes should be promoted.39

 Conclusion